-- a) All problems from the Chapter Test at the end of the chapter must be completed and shown to the instructor. - b) The student must meet with the instructor to review mistakes made on the first form of the test taken. - c) Additional math activities as designated by the instructor must be completed. - d) The retest must be taken by the designated chapter retest deadline. - 4.
-Final Exam.
+a) All problems from the Chapter Test at the end of the chapter must be completed and shown to the instructor.

+b) The student must meet with the instructor to review mistakes made on the first form of the test taken.

+c) Additional math activities as designated by the instructor must be completed.

+d) The retest must be taken by the designated unit retest deadline.

+5. Final Exam.
 The final exam will cover the concepts and skills in the entire course.
-The final exam is one hour, fifty minutes in length and will be scored on a 200-point scale.
+The final exam is two hours in length and will be scored on a 200-point scale.
 The student must achieve a minimum of 60% of the possible points for the final exam.
 Without this minimum requirement, a passing grade for the course is not possible.